Jack Suwinski Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 26th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Royals pitching staff ranks 26th in the league with a collective 8.2 strikeouts per nine innings.

+- Ragans (5-4) takes the mound for the Royals in his seventh start of the season.
+He's put together a 3.81 ERA in 59 2/3 innings pitched, with 71 strikeouts.

-- In his most recent time out -- out of the bullpen on Wednesday -- the right-hander threw four scoreless innings against the Oakland Athletics while surrendering two hits.
+- The left-hander's most recent time out was on Wednesday against the Oakland Athletics, when he went six scoreless innings while allowing two hits.

-- The 39-year-old has an ERA of 5.02, with 6.1 strikeouts per nine innings, in 23 games this season.
-Opponents have a .280 batting average against him.
+- The 25-year-old has put up an ERA of 3.81, with 10.8 strikeouts per nine innings, in 23 games this season.
+Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.